 American hosting company Jumpline has more than 20 years of experience under its belt.
 It specializes in shared hosting, VPS hosting, cloud hosting, and domain registration.

-Jumpline’s own data center is in Arlington, Ohio, but it also uses data centers provided by its partner, Expedient.
-The Jumpline website is in English.
+Jumpline operates its own data center located in Arlington, Ohio, and it also utilizes data centers from its partner, Expedient.
+The Jumpline website is available in English.

 Features and Ease of Use